eurostat/estatNet/README.md

 estatnet
 ========

-Module for Eurostat online glossaries' web scraping, ontology indexing and semantic classification
+Module for Eurostat online glossaries' web scraping and semantic classification
 ---

 **About**